joinpursuit/8-0-technical-curriculum/02-html-css-js/media-queries/lesson-notes/readme.md

 - What does "mobile-first" mean in regards to responsive design?

+- What `meta` element attribute is required for your page to be responsive?

 - What is a media query?

 - Write a media query that will apply a set of rules while the screen size is less than 500px.